davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 It would seem the leader is a **single point of failure** &mdash; if it crashes, or loses power, or gets disconnected from the network, or any number of other bad things happen to the leader, nobody else is going to be able propose or query the consensus variable.
 Even one fault halts the entire algorithm; so the algorithm is not fault-tolerant.

 But maybe we can rescue this design?
-What if we maintain backups of the leader’s state, and promote one of the backup nodes to leader when the leader fails?
-It’s a good idea, save for one major problem:
+What if we maintain replicas of the leader’s state, and promote one of the replicas to leader when the leader fails?
+It’s a good idea, save for one major problem: that only helps if you already have a working consensus algorithm to begin with.

-## Appointing Leaders is a Consensus Problem
+## Failover is a Consensus Problem

-You see, promoting a backup node to leader only works if all nodes in the network agree that backup node is now the leader.
+Promoting a backup node to leader only works if all nodes in the network agree that backup node is now the leader.
 If some nodes think one node is the leader and other nodes think another node is the leader, there are two leaders in the system.
-If the two leaders get out of sync, then the two sets of nodes listening to the two leaders start returning different values from their **query()** method, and the coherence property is violated.
+If the two leaders get out of sync, then the two sets of nodes listening to the two leaders start returning different values from their **query()** method, and Agreement is violated.

 Consider the following network.
 Node 1 is currently the leader; nodes 2-5 are following.
 Nobody has made a proposal yet, so the current consensus `value` on the leader is `null`: